 - My slant line was off – Make sure your pen stays on the same slant as the guidelines

-If this interview peeked your interest and you’re interested in learning more about engrosser’s script, David has an entire online course, “Dreaming in Script”, dedicated to this style of calligraphy.
+If this interview peeked your interest and you’re interested in learning more about engrosser’s script, you can find David’s course offerings here.